You can quickly acquire an image for the teeth that are selected on a patient's clinical chart.

 The options to acquire an image become available.
 Skip steps 5 - 8.

-If your location does not use DEXIS devices, from the Imaging tab's menu, clicktap Acquire images.
+From the Imaging tab's menu, clicktap Acquire images.

 The options for acquiring images become available.
 Proceed to step 5.